 After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands,(Revelation 7:9, ESV)

-These are the redeemed.
-The Jehovah Witnesses do not like this verse as it proves that all believers will be before the throne of God.
+There are the redeemed, the JWs don’t like this verse as it proves all believers will be before the throne of God.

 and crying out with a loud voice, “Salvation belongs to our God who sits on the throne, and to the Lamb!”(Revelation 7:10, ESV)